Society for Ancient Studies

-Stephanie Savage (Ph.D. student, Classics) studies the art and archaeology of Greece and Rome with particular interest in the Peloponnese during the Archaic and Classical periods.
-She is interested in the intersection of warfare and the archaeological record, historiography, and Sparta.
+Stephanie Savage (Ph.D. student, Classics) studies the art and archaeology of Greece and Rome with particular interest in the Peloponnese from the Late Bronze Age through the Hellenistic period.
+She is interested in the intersection of warfare and the archaeological record, the development of sanctuary spaces, regional variations in culture and religious practices, historiography, and Sparta and her modern reception.
 She has excavated for multiple seasons at the Sanctuary of Zeus at Mt.
 Lykaion in Arcadia.

 Poppy Steel Swayne (PhD student, Classics) is primarily interested in Greek tragedy and Greek and Roman New Comedy, as well as cognitive approaches to these and their ancient reception in Greek and Latin literature.
 She also has interests in Middle Egyptian and Akkadian.